EpiEvoSoftware/original_pipeline/README.md

 2. Generate a configuration file and all prerequisites for the current simulation.
    * By GUI

-   We provide an interative option for the pre-simulation settings.
+   We provide an interative graphic user interface option for the pre-simulation settings.
     ```sh
     python gui
     ```
-    A GUI will pop up and you will be asked to navigate to your working directory in the first tab.
-By going through all the tabs, all the simulation presettings will be finished, and a configuation file called `simulation_config.json` will be generated in the working directory as well.
-For further information on how to use the GUI, please refer to the manual Chapter X.
+    A window will pop up and you will be asked to navigate to your working directory in the first tab.
+By going through all the tabs, a configuation file called `simulation_config.json` will be generated in the working directory according to the given inputs.
+Please refer to Chapter X in the manual for more details on the GUI application.

   * By command line

-  Command line options for the pre-simulatuion programs includes NetworkGenerator, SeedGenerator and SeedHostMatcher.
-Please refer to the manual chapter Y-Z as for how to run them sequentially and consistently.
-Note that `${WORKDIR}` should be provided for each program in option `-wkdir` to ensure that they are consistent.
-After these programs, you need to create a configuration file by changing the options listed in the config file template.
-For explanations of the config file, please refer to Manual chapter T.
+  Command line options for the pre-simulatuion programs includes NetworkGenerator, SeedGenerator, GeneticEffectGenerator, and SeedHostMatcher.
+Please refer to the manual chapter Y-Z as for how to run them sequentially.
+Note that `${WORKDIR}` should be provided for each program in option `-wkdir` to ensure the dependent files are saved in the same location.
+After running these programs, you need to create a configuration file by modifying the config file template.
+For explanations on the config file, please refer to Manual chapter T.
 ```sh
 cp ${CODESDIR}/config_template/slim_only_template.json ${WORKDIR}/simulation.config
 ## Then manually change the configuration in ${WORKDIR}/simulation.config.